 Take These 12 Roads In Hawaii For An Unforgettable Scenic Drive

-The Hawaiian Islands are home to unsurpassed natural beauty, and while there are some wonders that can only be seen via strenuous hiking trails, or even helicopter tours, there are others that simply require a vehicle — as well as a camera, some snacks, and a killer driving playlist.
+The Hawaiian Islands are home to unsurpassed natural beauty, and while there are some wonders that can only be seen via strenuous hiking trails, or even helicopter tours, there are others that simply require a vehicle – as well as a camera, some snacks, and a killer driving playlist.
 From Kauai to Hawaii Island, these 12 roads, highways, and byways are among the prettiest in all of Hawaii and are absolutely perfect for a scenic drive.
 So, what are you waiting for?
-The next time you start to experience a little island fever, hop in the car and experience one of these scenic drives in Hawaii for yourself.
+The next time you start to experience a little island fever, hop in the car, and take one of our picks for the best scenic drives in Hawaii for yourself.

 Where can I go on one tank of gas in Hawaii?